fsspec/filesystem_spec/docs/source/features.rst

 performed on the back-end storage.

-This is also a critical feature in the big-data access model, where each sub-task of an operation may need on a small part of a file, and does not, therefore want to be forces into downloading the whole thing.
+This is also a critical feature in the big-data access model, where each sub-task of an operation may need on a small part of a file, and does not, therefore want to be forced into downloading the whole thing.

 Transparent text-mode and compression